Hiring equipment from the Resource Centre

 Can I hire your equipment for a private party?

-The service is for any community or voluntary group based in Sussex, but we give priority to groups in the Brighton and Hove area.
+The service is for any community or voluntary group based in Brighton and Hove.
 Private individuals and businesses can’t hire our equipment.

 It’s a way for community groups to share resources, rather than each group having to buy and store large or expensive items.
 We aim to provide useful, practical resources that are well-maintained.
 If you have any problems with our equipment, or suggestions for how we could improve the service, please let us know.